boxen/puppet-fitbit/README.md

 * `include fitbit::connect` - Generic connector for Fitbit Force, Flex, One, or Zip
 * `include fitbit::ultra` - Install the connector for Fitbit Ultra
 * `include fitbit::scale` - Alias for `fitbit::aria`
-* `include fitbit` - Alias for `fitbit::ultra` for backward compatibility with release 1.0.0

 ## Required Puppet Modules